Quick overview

 How the insolvency procedure works step by step

-- Filing the petition – the court assesses whether you meet the legal requirements.
+- Filing the petition – the court will assess whether you meet the legal requirements.

-- Opening of the proceedings – from this point on, you are protected from creditors (suspension of executions).
+- Opening of proceedings – from this point on you are protected from creditors (suspension of executions).

 - Bankruptcy decision – the court finds that you are bankrupt.